 Requirements for Creative Writing Faculty

-As we continue to build community with Creative Writing students and faculty at Fordham, all faculty members attend three Fordham Creative Writing events with their classes.
-Access your assigned events and incorporate these into your syllabi.
+As we continue to build community with Creative Writing students and faculty at Fordham, all creative writing classes attend two literary events.
+Please incorporate these into your syllabi.
 In this way, students will know to plan in advance to attend these events.
 (Credit for attendance these events is usually figured into a student's participation grade for the class.)
-Unfortunately, no substitutions can be made.

 All Creative Writing courses must include the following: (These elements should be integrated into your course design and clearly noted on your syllabus.)